Alex-Podgorny/Dimension-Reduction-Tail-Index/README.md

 - **Contents**:
   - **`Compute.R`**: Executes the dimension estimation computations.
   - **`Results.R`**: Produces a `Results.RData` file containing the tables presented in the paper.

-## Observational Data Availability

-In the case study application, we use the daily concentration pollutants in Chicagofrom 1987 to 2000.
-These data were obtained few years ago from the Internet-based Health and Air Pollution Surveillance System (iHAPSS) website but unfortunately they are no longer available.
 ____

 By Alex Podgorny, IRMA, University of Strasbourg (FR), 2024.